GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/594fbf67-9913-430d-868e-a73de0e28ad2)

 According to the result 10947130.025  is the total revenue generated from "Male" customers in "Electronic" and total revenue by prod sub categories such us Personal Appliances, Mobiles, Computers, Audio and video and Camera of each category is 5703109.42500002.
 In this objective Sum is used for find the total revenue.
 Inner Join is used for join the two table Transactons and Customers.
-Where is used for filter the data.
+Where is used for filter the data.This analysis helps in understanding male purchasing behavior in the electronics category, guiding targeted marketing campaigns and inventory strategies to cater to this specific customer segment and optimize sales.

 # Bussiness Objective(10): What is percentage of sale and returns by product sub category;display only top 5 sub categories in terms of sales?